neverthesameagain/PizzaBuilder-SWE-2025/README.md

 ## Pizza Builder (Java)

-A  Java project demonstrating the **Builder pattern** to create immutable pizzas with sensible defaults and input validation.
+A  Java project demonstrating the **Builder pattern** to create immutable pizzas with  defaults and input validation.

 ### Requirements
 - Java 24+